 1 teaspoon baking powder important for fluffiness

-2 tablespoons Veganaise plant-based mayo – use regular if you prefer
+2 tablespoons Veganaise plant-based mayo – use regular mayo if you prefer

-2 heaping tablespoons dried fenugreek leaves, crushed gently in hand first
+2 tablespoons dried fenugreek leaves, crushed gently in hand first

 1 tablespoon garam masala

-1 - 2 teaspoons red chile powder or cayenne pepper
+1 teaspoon red chile powder or cayenne pepper

 2 teaspoons coriander powder